 Learn the most effective anger management techniques for children and ways to help prevent aggressive behavior.
 The best place to start, is with prevention of child aggression as much as possible within reason.
 This involves identifying common triggers and learning to avoid non-verbal behaviors that can often lead to agitation.

 Next, you will want to determine what situations can escalate aggressive children and how to respond during these situations.
 Helping kids to identify what their personal triggers are is extremely important.
 If they can recognize things that cause them to become angry and use the techniques prior to having an outburst, it will make it much easier to apply.
-Some of the anger management workbooks shown below can help walk you through how to do this.

 This method involves daily practice of at least 10-15 minutes each day of doing calming activities while listening to calm, soothing music, perhaps the same music that your child may listen to when falling asleep, while in a calm and relaxed state.

 You may need to gradually build the time to 10-15 minutes.
 This teaches your child what it means to relax, how it should feel, and how to become relaxed.

 Practicing relaxation techniques when already calm is an important component to this, as it is too difficult to engage in the practices when upset unless they have already been learned.